 To put together the whole neural network, we used Xilinx’s Vivado design suite to code and test our units using Verilog.
 Where it was applicable, we used python scripts to generate components that would change depending on the number of units that we wanted in the network.
 A full diagram of our top level schematic can be found in Appendix A.

 We used two separate controllers to control the timing of our network.
 One is named the “Network_Controller” which controls what layer our network is currently on (either a hidden unit layer or output unit layer) and which tells the second controller what to do.
 The second controller is called the “RAM_Read_Driver”.
 It is in charge of selecting what RAM address to read from, which unit to write the memory from ram into, when to write the data, and when to trigger the neural units to sum up their inputs.
-The RAM itself holds all of the weights of each unit and loads them in when need.
+The RAM itself holds all of the weights of each unit and loads them in when needed.

 The Data_Reg_Bank unit is used to store the values that the units must process.
 This will take in the initial values from the ROM/Serial input and will also take the results of the previous layer to feed into the inputs of the current layer.